rajnikant-yadav/Interview_Preparation/javascript/nodejs.md

 In the case of continuous requests, the event loop will simply continue to assign the requests to worker threads as they are received.
 This means that the server can continue to handle new requests even if there are already requests being processed.<br>

-**Here is a simplified explanation of how the internal mechanism of Node.js works when a user sends continuous requests:**
+**Here is a simplified explanation of how the internal mechanism of Node.js works when a user sends continuous requests:**<br>
 The user sends a request to the Node.js server.<br>
 The request is placed in the event queue.<br>
 The event loop detects the new request and assigns it to a worker thread.<br>